Last Update: 5/17/20

 In Florida, controversial laws are passed by the Florida Legislature all of the time.
-One such controversial law is Florida Statute 768.0755 relating to slip and falls at a business establishment.
+One such law is Florida Statute 768.0755 relating to slip and falls at business establishments.

 Why?
-Because a victim now has the burden of proving a business owner’s knowledge before a victim can prevail with their claim.
+Because a victim now has the burden of proving a business owner’s knowledge before a victim can recover compensation.

 Who Has The Burden of Proof In A Florida Slip and Fall?

 Under Florida Statute 768.0755, the “burden of proof” in a slip and fall claim has been shifted to the injured victim.
 Before this statute was passed, a business owner had to provide evidence that they weren’t to blame for a slip and fall accident.
 That requirement no longer exists.